KeksNino/PlaytimeManager/README.md

 # PlaytimeManager

-convert greenluma playtime in localconfig.vdf to the lutris db file for linux
+convert greenluma playtime from localconfig.vdf to the lutris db file for linux